 The problem is that many people struggle to make payments on their loans.
 When they first take out a car title loan everything is good.
-Once they receive the loan proceeds they have a large sum of cash and they’re able to make the monthly payment is within reason.
+Once they receive the loan proceeds they have a large sum of cash and they’re able to make the monthly payment on time.
 The problems start down the road, usually after 3-6 months of making payments.
 As a result, they end up defaulting on their online title loans.
 This results in the question “Will I got to jail for defaulting on a title loan?”
-This article will respond to this question according to the law, but before that, you have to learn more on the title loan itself.
+This article will answer this question according to the law, but before that, you have to understand more about title loan itself.

 A borrower usually has to pay within one month and the loans can range from a small amount to a very high value.
-Consequently, once you default the loan, your vehicle will be taken by the lender.
+If you default on the loan, your vehicle will be taken by the lender.

 How Much Does a Car Title Loan Cost?

 The default of title loan is described by a borrower’s failure to repay the money that has been lent in compliance with the terms agreed by both parties.
-Apparently, you need to hand over your car’s title to the lender.
+In all cases, you need to hand over your car’s title to the lender.
 Otherwise, you may consider the rolling over perks for the loan.
 This takes place by paying another monthly fee, allowing you to borrow the money for another month.
 However, it is anticipated that as you roll over several times, the situation will end up with you not being able to pay.
 That’s why it’s important to compare rates and loan amounts for each online lender.

 Will You Go to Jail if You Default Your Title Loan?